-Medical Science Building, Renovation of Instructional Labs - \$1,055,400
+Medical Sciences Building, Renovate Instructional Labs - \$1,900,000

 This project seeks to restructure the instructional laboratories in the Medical Sciences Building for histology, microbiology, neuroscience and immunology to accommodate significant changes in the medical curriculum that have been gradually implemented since the building was originally designed in the early 1970s.
 The most dramatic change in the curriculum is similar to that taking place across campus, the introduction of more and more computer technology and therefore instruction using that technology.